Quick Summary

-- Choose food-grade, BPA-free containers rated specifically for water storage.
+- Use only food-grade, BPA-free containers specifically rated for water storage.
+Repurposed milk jugs and random plastic won’t cut it.

-- Own two purification methods: a gravity filter for home and portable filter for evacuation.
+- Own at least two independent purification methods — a gravity filter for home and a portable filter plus chemical tablets for evacuation.

-- Map your three nearest freshwater sources within walking distance of home.
+- Map your three nearest freshwater sources within walking distance right now, before you need them.

-- Rotate stored tap water every 6–12 months or add preserver for 5-year storage.
+- Rotate tap water every 6–12 months, or add preserver concentrate to extend shelf life up to 5 years.

-Water is the most critical resource in any emergency.
-You can survive weeks without food, but only about three days without water — and that timeline shrinks dramatically in heat, at altitude, or under physical stress.
-After 12 years of field experience in emergency management, FEMA training certifications, and maintaining my Wilderness First Responder credential continuously since 2014 with annual refresher training on austere-environment medical protocols, I can tell you with absolute certainty: water is the prep that makes or breaks everything else.
+Water is the prep that makes or breaks everything else.
+You can survive weeks without food, but only about three days without water.
+That timeline shrinks fast in heat, at altitude, or under physical stress.
+After 12 years of field experience, FEMA training certifications, and maintaining my Wilderness First Responder credential continuously since 2014, I can tell you with certainty: if your water plan isn’t solid, nothing else you’ve prepped matters much.

-This guide isn’t a product review or a DIY sand filter tutorial.
+This isn’t a product review or a DIY sand filter tutorial.
 This is your complete emergency water supply strategy — the same framework I teach in county-level community preparedness workshops — covering storage, purification, rationing, sourcing, and the critical differences between sheltering in place and evacuating.
-Let’s build your plan.

-Before you buy a single container, you need to understand how much water your household actually requires.
-The standard recommendation from FEMA (outlined in their Emergency Water Supply Planning Guide, FEMA P-1054) and the CDC is one gallon per person per day for drinking and basic sanitation.
-But in my experience, that number is a survival minimum, not a comfort number.
+Before you buy a single container, you need to understand how much water your household really goes through.
+The standard recommendation from FEMA and the CDC is one gallon per person per day for drinking and basic sanitation.
+That number’s a survival minimum though, not a comfort number.

-Here’s how emergency preparedness water per person demand actually breaks down:
+Here’s how emergency preparedness water demand actually breaks down per person:

 - Drinking: 0.5–1 gallon per day (more in hot climates or during physical exertion)